 Our partners and attorneys are highly qualified and highly experienced to advise you in all areas of Intellectual Property law.
 We advise start-ups, SMEs, and multinational corporations and ensure that your inventions, brands and designs are expertly protected.

 Discussing Europe-wide preparation for the Unitary Patent (UP) and Unified Patent Court (UPC)

-Home / News & Events / Discussing Europe-wide preparation for the Unitary Patent (UP) and Unified Patent Court (UPC)
+Home / News & Articles / Discussing Europe-wide preparation for the Unitary Patent (UP) and Unified Patent Court (UPC)

 Litigation partner Geoff Hussey and Electrical Patents partner Mike Jennings, members of A.A.
 Thornton’s UP/UPC working group, attended the EPO’s annual conference in Munich on 5 July 2017, discussing the preparation of the European patent with unitary effect (UP) and the Unified Patent Court (UPC).

 EPO President Benoît Battistelli mentioned the new Quality Working Group within SACEPO, which Mike has been invited to join as UK representative, and noted the positive feedback of EPO customers on quality.
 Mr Battistelli and keynote speaker Margot Fröhlinger and other EPO colleagues provided an upbeat assessment of the EPO’s preparations.
 Ms Fröhlinger referred to the UK government’s progress towards ratification of the UPC agreement and EU-wide enthusiasm for UK participation.
 Although very little information was available about the recent complaint to the German constitutional court, Ms Fröhlinger reminded the audience that such complaints are usually dismissed; and the recent complaint in Germany is not delaying preparations in other countries.